weloytty/MSMQ.Messaging/README.md

 MSMQ.Messaging is intended to be a straight port of the .NET Framework's System.Messaging assembly to .NET Core, based on the [reference source](https://github.com/microsoft/referencesource).
 Since MSMQ is platform specific, it will only run on Windows, and should work with .NET Core 3.1 and up.
 I originally created this project so that I could move legacy code to .NET Core, and it has only been tested with relatively simple use-cases.

 The code that this is derived from is [awaiting merge](https://github.com/microsoft/referencesource/pull/141) into the main branch of [reference source](https://github.com/microsoft/referencesource).
 Until that is complete, the licensing status is ambiguous, and you use this at your own risk.
-For now, you will have to build from source if you want to use the code, I anticipate sumbitting to nuget as soon as possible.
+For now, you will have to build from source if you want to use the code, I anticipate submitting to nuget as soon as possible.

 ## Getting Started